 My interest in stringed instruments of the violin family began in the sixth grade, when I took up the cello and found myself more interested in the instrument itself than in playing it.
-At that time I bought the first book—Violin Making As It Is and Was, by Edward Heron-Allen—of what was eventually to become an extensive library of violin books.
-Over thirty years ago that early interest blossomed as a second career when I left my job as a newspaper photographer and began working in the construction and repair of stringed instruments.
+At that time I bought the first book—Violin Making As It Was and Is, by Edward Heron-Allen (shown below)—of what was eventually to become an extensive library of violin books.
+About forty years ago, that early interest blossomed as a second career when I left my job as a newspaper photographer and began working in the construction and repair of stringed instruments.

 My first formal training after several years on my own was at the Chicago firm of Bein & Fushi Rare Violins, Inc., a world-famous dealer of the finest antique and modern violin-family instruments.
 I worked in the shop there for over three years, learning repair and restoration techniques from some of the best people in the field, particularly Russell Wagner, an internationally respected cello restorer, and the innovative and talented John Becker, one of the most skilled violin restorers of our time.

 Thanks to my background in photography, for 15 years I also held the post of Bein & Fushi photographer, a job that took me all over the world to photograph literally thousands of the greatest masterpieces of violin making for the firm’s popular publications.
 Unexpectedly, this turned out to be one of the most valuable experiences I have had: from this exceptional opportunity I have been able to collect photos, drawings, measurements, and first-hand experience with a huge sample of the works of every one of the world’s greatest makers, both the prolific and the obscure, and have tailored my own models and style of violin making after the best instruments I have had the pleasure of handling.